The Metal Manometer

 But here’s the best part.
 As the tube regained its shape, it also began to unroll from its spiral.
 Bourdon stood and watched this with great interest.
 It suddenly dawned on him that what he was witnessing could possibly become a key to a new sort of manometer to measure high pressure.

 Working with metal was not unusual for Bourdon.
 He made watches and he had always loved mechanical devices of all sorts.
 He was born in Paris on April 8, 1808.
 His father was a well-to-do silk merchant.
 He sent Bourdon to good schools and when Eugene was old enough, his father sent him to Nuremberg for two years to learn how to speak German.
-When he returned, Bourdon helped his father in his silk business until his father died in 1830.
-Eugene then worked for an optician for two years and continued his love for all things mechanical.
+When he returned, Bourdon helped his father in the silk business until his father died in 1830.
+Eugene then worked for an optician for two years and continued his love of all things mechanical.

 In 1832, he set up his own shop.
 He built model steam engines at a time when steam locomotives and steam-powered ships were new and regularly exploding.
 He was trying to find a solution to that problem.
 Each explosion left tragedy behind because those boilers all ran at high pressure.
 But at the time, there was no reliable way to gauge high pressure.
 Mercury manometers were fine for reading low pressure, but building a mercury manometer for a moving train or a steaming ship was not practical.
 The U-tube of such a device would have to be enormously tall and perfectly balanced.